yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 ## To Dos

-Currently, I'm playing with the idea of removing the default padding of the ratio because it should be overwritten everytime the plugin is called.
+Currently, I'm playing with the idea of removing the default padding of the ratio (56.25%) that's in the `css` because it is overwritten everytime the plugin is called.
 Also, I think I will be adding a docs folder for using the plugin & specific use cases that might come up.

 ## Summary

 One of the fun challenges when writing code for content is to support creativity in a controlled way.
 Reframe.js is a great solve for making embedded content look great on your website.
 Initially, we didn't know if we would be using jQuery for our product at [DSC](https://www.dollarshaveclub.com/) so [FitVids](http://fitvidsjs.com/) was out of the question - which led me down the path of writing some new code.
 The end result was Reframe.js.
 Hope it works well for you if you use it.

 I plan on writing more light weight plugins to solve common content problems in the future.

-If you have questions or ideas in regards to [Reframe.js](https://github.com/dollarshaveclub/reframe.js) please contact me [here](mailto:{{ site.email }}), on [twitter](https://twitter.com/yowainwright) or [github](https://github.com/yowainwright).
+If you have questions or ideas in regards to [Reframe.js](https://github.com/dollarshaveclub/reframe.js) please contact me - links below.